 - f.
-Toxics Reduction.
+Toxics and Solid Waste Reduction.
 Directors shall ensure that their agencies are complying with state rules and guidance on environmentally preferable purchasing.
-Directors of the Department of Enterprise Services (DES) and the Department of Ecology (ECY) shall ensure that their agencies are collaborating to produce guidance that is simple, clear, and targeted on the most important opportunities for toxics reduction. - g.
+Directors of the Department of Enterprise Services (DES) and the Department of Ecology (ECY) shall ensure that their agencies are collaborating to produce guidance that is simple, clear, and targeted on the most important opportunities for toxics and solid waste pollution reduction. - g.
 Finance and Budget.
-Current fiscal policies, created in the past under different conditions, may in some cases unnecessarily impede the state's ability to quickly adopt new technologies even though they are cost-effective when considering full life-cycle costs.
+Current fiscal policies, created in the past under different conditions, may in some cases unnecessarily impede the state's ability to quickly adopt new technologies even though these new technologies are cost-effective when considering full life-cycle costs.
 Directors shall support the efforts of a working group to better align current fiscal policies or create new policies where needed to support emissions-reduction and carbon sequestration efforts.